Original Research ARTICLE

 In addition, TUNEL assays showed that VPA alone increased apoptosis in cells with increasing concentration (Figure 5A) and that co-treatment with VPA (2 mM) and VE465 (1 μM) induced more apoptosis than VPA or VE465 alone did (Figure 5B).
 Furthermore, Western blot analysis showed that VPA induced the cleaved PARP in a dose-dependent manner and that co-treatment with VPA and VE465 induced more PARP than VPA or VE465 alone (Figures 6A,B).

 Figure 5.
 TUNEL analysis of apoptosis induced by 72 h of treatment with VPA alone and in combination with VE465 in 2008/C13 cells.
 (A) Treatment with VPA alone at increasing concentrations of 2–8 mM.
 (B) Co-treatment with VPA (2 mM) and VE465 (1 μM).
+The experiments presented in (A,B) were carried out at the same time and the control presented in both panels was the same.

 Figure 6.
 Western blot and image analysis of cleaved PARP and P21 expression induced by 72 h of treatment with VPA alone and in combination with VE465 in 2008/C13 cells.
 (A,B) Treatment of VPA alone induced cleaved PARP and P21 expression in a dose-dependent manner.
 (C,D) Co-treatment with VPA and VE465 induced more expression of cleaved PARP, but not of P21, than treatment with VPA or VE465 alone.